Trash dropped by a North Korean balloon falls on South Korea’s presidential compound

-SEOUL, South Korea (AP) — Trash from at least one North Korean balloon fell on the South Korean presidential compound Wednesday, an incident that would sharply raise tensions between the rivals if North Korea had used sophisticated devices to target specific sites.
+SEOUL, South Korea (AP) — Trash from at least one North Korean balloon fell on the South Korean presidential compound Wednesday, raising worries about the security of key South Korean facilities from North Korean provocations.

 North Korea's latest balloon launches came days after South Korea boosted its frontline broadcasts of K-pop songs and propaganda messages across the rivals' heavily armed border.
 Their tit-for-tat Cold War-style campaigns are inflaming tensions, with the rivals threatening stronger steps and warning of grave consequences.